-Always connect the external power source cables in parallel with the lift truck battery cables : POSITIVE(+) to POSITIVE(+) and NEGATIVE(-) to NEGATIVE(-).
+Always connect the external power source cables in parallel with the lift truck battery cables: POSITIVE (+) to POSITIVE (+) and NEGATIVE (-) to NEGATIVE (-).

-Attach ground cable last, and remove it first.
-All lift trucks equipped with DOOSAN built internal combustion engines have NEGATIVE(-) ground connections.
+Attach ground cable last, remove first.
+All lift trucks equipped with DOOSAN built internal combustion engines are NEGATIVE (-) ground.